 Peter Stokes (died 1399), was a Carmelite friar at Hitchin, Hertfordshire and later after studying at Oxford rose to become a doctor of divinity before 1382.
 During the religious troubles of that year Stokes acted as the representative of Archbishop Courtenay in the university.

 "Thomas Stokes, "armiger," and some, if not all, of the members of his family, which included four sons and twelve daughters, were buried in the church of Ashby Ledgers during the 15th century.
 Adrian Stokes by right of his wife owned the living of Tifiield in 1575."

 Early History of the Stokesburey family

-Another 187 words (13 lines of text) covering the years 1180, 1220, 1569 and 1626 are included under the topic Early Stokesburey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stokesburey research.
+Another 71 words (5 lines of text) covering the years 1180, 1220, 1569, 1626, 1591, 1669, 1590 and 1591 are included under the topic Early Stokesburey History in all our PDF Extended History products and printed products wherever possible.

 Stokesburey Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Stokesburey were recorded, including Stoke, Stokes, Stoaks, Stocks and others.

 Early Notables of the Stokesburey family (pre 1700)